rafaelbmateus/rafaelbmateus/README.md

 In constant learning in the world of technology and software development.

-When I am not programming I like to meet my friends, drink some beers and play the piano :piano:
+When I am not programming I like to meet my friends, drink some beers and play the piano :musical_keyboard:

 https://www.rafaelbmateus.com.br